hindtaibi/FCCAnalyses_Hind/README.md

 ```

 # ReconstructedParticle
-The [ReconstructedParticle](https://github.com/hindtaibi/FCCAnalyses_Hind/tree/main/ReconstructedParticle) folder contain all the files from the FCCAnalyses framework that were modified.
+The [ReconstructedParticle](https://github.com/hindtaibi/FCCAnalyses_Hind/tree/main/ReconstructedParticle) folder contains all the files from the FCCAnalyses framework that were modified.